pgroonga/pgroonga.github.io/reference/streaming-replication-wal-resource-manager.md

 Standby1:

-When using PGroonga WAL resource manager, also add [Replication Slots][postgresql-replication-slots] options.
+You should use [Replication Slots][postgresql-replication-slots] for simple WAL management.

 * `--create-slot`